 Typically the nursing associate role is registered by the Nursing and Midwifery Council, educated to foundation degree level, is registered and has a PIN number, accountable for their own practice.

 Once registered, you can undertake continuous professional development (CPD) to extend the role to suit your working environment.

 The original cohorts of nursing associates trained as part of test sites via the Health Education England programme.
 However, anyone starting on a programme after 26 July 2019 will start on an NMC approved programme.

-Apprenticeship - this is a work-based programme where the student has to be an employee (existing or new).
+A work-based programme where the student is an employee (existing or new).
 The student is working during the training period as an apprentice nursing associate.
-They will be required to attend learning days, usually at a university, and undertake placements in different areas to ensure they meet the programme requirements.
-When the apprentice is not attending learning days or placements, they are still an apprentice nursing associate and their time is protected for learning.
+There will be mandatory learning days, placements in different areas to meet the programme requirements.

 Each programme will be designed to meet local needs and many areas have continued the partnerships that developed in the original test phase and are a good starting point.
 This programme is funded by the apprenticeship levy.

-The standards of proficiency set out what all nursing associates will know and be able to do when they join the NMC register.
-All nursing associates must meet these standards in order to be considered by the NMC as capable of safe and effective nursing associate practice.
-Please remember that the standards show the starting point for a registered nursing associate, many will develop additional skills and competencies to suit their working environment as they grow into the role.
+All nursing associates must meet standards of proficiency standards in order to be considered by the NMC as capable of safe and effective nursing associate practice.
+The standards show the starting point for a registered nursing associate, many will develop additional skills and competencies to suit their working environment as they grow into the role.

 Nursing associates can continue to train and develop as part of their career pathway, and will be subject to re-validation in the same way as all other NMC registrants.

 Get in touch